anowacki/SeisModels.jl/README.md

 julia> Qκ(PREM, 1000)
 1327.7

-julia> rho(AK135, AK135.a-20)
+julia> rho(AK135, radius(AK135, 20))
 2.449
 ```

-In the last example, we used the `a` field of the AK135 model type, which is the
+In the last example, we used the `radius` function to convert depth in the AK135 model
-radius of the Earth in km in the model, to calculate the density at 20 km depth.
+to radius and calculate the density at 20 km depth.

 You can also evaluate values programmatically (i.e., where the parameter of
 interest is a variable) by using the exported `evaluate` function, and broadcast